Standard Black (K) vs. Rich Black (CMYK) Values

 Standard black consists of black ink (100% K) and nothing else, while rich black contains Cyan, Magenta, and Yellow.
 By adjusting the amount of colour, you can achieve a deeper and more saturated tone.

 Standard black and rich black may look the same on a screen – but not in print.
 To ensure consistency, make sure you check your colour values.
 As the illustration (right) demonstrates, you can see what two different blacks will look like when printed.

-Even if you have a full-color CMYK project, always avoid rich black for small text, line art, or anything with fine details.
+Even if you have a full-colour CMYK project, always avoid rich black for small text, line art, or anything with fine details.
 The reason?
-Tiny variations in plate registration can produce blurry remnants of the four colors around the edges.
+Tiny variations in plate registration can produce blurry remnants of the four colours around the edges.
 This effect is called ghosting.
 You might have seen this effect in newspaper print.

 Here is an example of ghosting (right).
 The thin text and black background have CMYK colour profiles (rich black) instead of greyscale (standard black).
 Four separate ink plates distribute ink on top of each other to create rich black.
 If one of these plates is slightly misaligned, you can see a ghosting effect.

 Photography Rich Black vs Standard Black: What’s the Difference?

 It may be tempting to see your artwork as black only when your photos are in black and white and pick the inexpensive greyscale option.
 But it’s always worth checking because if your black and white pictures consist of CMYK colours, your photos will lose depth.